conorkeogh/mrcs_principles/README.md

 The notes are organised into six modules with the following structure:
 - Organisation of the nervous system
 - Neurovascular anatomy and stroke
-- Cerebrospinal fluid circulation and management of intracranial pressure
+- Cerebrospinal fluid circulation and venous sinuses
 - Anterior and middle cranial fossae
-- Posterior cranial fossa and venous sinuses
+- Posterior cranial fossa and cerebellum
 - Spinal anatomy and spinal cord injury

 ## Implementation